CATEES/opendap_variable_subsetting/README.md

 A notebook demonstrating how to subset a remote OPeNDAP dataset by variable.

-To run in binder, click the button below, then click to open the `opendap_variable_subsetting.ipynb` notebook:
+To run in binder, click the button below:

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org:/repo/catees/opendap_variable_subsetting)